Have you ever been invited to a painting party? Yes? No? Well, if you’ve never attended this event of a lifetime, let me explain.

 Friends buy their dream house.
 They’re ready to move in.
 But first, they send out a painting party invitation to their closest and handiest friends to give each room in their new abode a fresh new makeover.
 They supply the pizza.
 You arm yourself with rollers and brushes.
 It’s fun and productive and provides a super fresh feel to every new dream home.

-The problem is most folks don’t plan ahead and end up needing to repaint later.
+The problem is most folks don't plan ahead and end up needing to repaint later.
 It wastes money, time, and energy.
-Pretend you’re seeing a crying emoji face right about now.
+Imagine a crying emoji face right about now.

 You see, homeowners may have had the best intentions.
-The problem isn’t the act of painting ahead of moving in.
-The problem is the lack of planning when it comes to creating the new home’s color scheme.
+The problem isn't the act of painting ahead of moving in.
+The problem is the lack of planning when creating the new home's color scheme.

 Related: The Paint-with-Confidence Guide

 Every new homeowner should plan their dream home's color scheme way before breaking out the rollers.
 In fact, you can actually start the planning process when you first tour a home with your real estate agent.
 Ask them questions about the house to learn details that can help you pick the right color scheme and make your next house more like heaven.

 Details such as house history and house layout can be vital when it comes to the color scheme too.
 Here are some important questions to ask when you start planning: